-Kochi: In the background of alarming rate in cyber crimes, the Career Guidance and Adolescence Counselling Cell in Higher Secondary Department has organised a cyber crime awareness programme for students.
+Kochi: In the background of alarming increase in cyber crimes, the Career Guidance and Adolescence Counselling Cell in Higher Secondary Department has organised a cyber crime awareness programme for students.
 In the initial phase, the awareness classes will be given to higher secondary students.

-“The teachers who got trained will conduct classes for students and teachers to prevent cyber crime,” said Career Guidance Cell co-ordinator CM Aseem.
+“The trained teachers will conduct classes for students and teachers to prevent cyber crime,” said Career Guidance Cell co-ordinator CM Aseem.

 K-DAT, Kerala Differential Aptitude Test to guide students to higher education will be extended to other schools.
 At present, 87 schools are selected as nodal centres for K-DAT.
-In this year, the number of nodal centres will be increased to 150.
+This year, the number of nodal centres will be increased to 150.
 Career Guidance and Adolescence Counselling Cell is conducting the test.